Darayawus/dpi-app-trial/README.md

 These endpoints can be scraped by Prometheus and visualized using Grafana dashboards.

-## Continuous Integration (CI)
+## Continuous Integration (CI) / Continuous Deployment (CD)

-We use an automated CI pipeline to build, test and produce artifacts for PrintBucket.
-The canonical CI server for this repository is:
+I use an automated CI/CD pipeline to build, test and produce artifacts for PrintBucket.
+The canonical CI/CD server for this repository is:

 https://buildserver.parresibarra.com

+If needed a readonly access can be provided.

 ### TeamCity Environment